bruce-hill/tomo/docs/tables.md

 ### Comprehensions

-Similar to arrays, tables can use comprehensions to dynamically construct tables:
+Similar to lists, tables can use comprehensions to dynamically construct tables:

 ```tomo
 t := {i=10*i for i in 10}